hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010s-p.md

 ## Enabling the Web UI

-To activate the web-ui you can use the following guide on [dslreport](https://www.dslreports.com/forum/r32458588-).
+To activate the web-ui you can use [this guide from dslreport forum](https://web.archive.org/web/20241205080939/https://www.dslreports.com/forum/r32458588-) archived on [archive.org](https://archive.org/).

 # Miscellaneous Links